SurajMandal14/EduSync/README.md

 ## Getting Started

 Ready to dive in?
-Here's how to get Scholr up and running:
+Here's how to get EduSync up and running:

 1.  **Clone the Repository:** Get the project files onto your local machine.
     ```bash
     git clone <repository_url>
-    cd scholr # Or your project directory name
+    cd edusync # Or your project directory name
     ```

 2.  **Install Dependencies:** Use npm (or yarn/pnpm) to install all the necessary libraries.